 - Adyen documentation

 Shopware PWA framework was developed using Vue Storefront and for this reason, it is a proven and efficient technology.
-This tool allows you to build an innovative and flexible frontend and implement a creative project without having to focus on the backend.
-Shopware PWA will provide your customers with a positive experience, and you will have a simplified operation of the store.
+This tool allows you to build an innovative and flexible frontend (landing pages, product pages, etc.) and implement a creative project without focusing on the backend.
+Shopware PWA will provide your customers with a positive experience, and you will have a simplified store operation.

 - Shopware PWA improves loading times thanks to EDGE caching